tfzhang006/paper-reading/Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation.md

 	- This module is implemented with two fully-connected layers with tanh.
 	- It can be trained with the ground-truth hierarchical segmentation.
 - Node segmentation module
-	- *Point-wise PointNet feature* together with
+	- *Point-wise PointNet feature* together with current node feature
 ## Evaluation

 ## Conclusion